Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: Adaptation and Control in the Allagmatic Method

 To include adaptation, the number of adaptation iterations $g$, the structures for adaptation rules $\mathcal{A}$ and adaptation end $\mathcal{P}$, and loss tolerance $l$ are defined and with that the system further concretised.
-Please note that $\mathcal{A}$ as well as $\mathcal{U}$ can be explicitly specified with the given structures or directly be implemented with the respective function.
-In the actual regime (Fig.~\ref{fig1}), the \texttt{SystemModel} object is run or executed with the specified parameters, that is with concrete number of entities $e$, milieu topology $\mathcal{M}$, update function $\phi$, and number of time iterations $t$.
-Once $t$ is achieved, adaptation takes place (Fig.~\ref{fig1}).
+Please note that $\mathcal{A}$ as well as $\mathcal{U}$ can be explicitly specified with the given structures or directly be implemented with the respective functions.
+In the actual regime (Fig.~\ref{fig1}), the \texttt{SystemModel} object is run or executed with the specified parameters, that is with concrete number of entities $e$, milieu topology $\mathcal{M}$, update function $\phi$, number of time steps $t$, adaptation function $\psi$, and number of adaptation iterations $g$.
+Once $t$ is achieved, adaptation takes place and thus one computation process ends (Fig.~\ref{fig1}).